 That said, I’ve still been baking away in the wings, and I’ll admit that these cupcakes were baked back in February (of course they were… hearts and cupcakes scream Valentines; don’t they?).
 But don’t fret they’re not still hanging around, they disappeared in a matter of hours.

-‘Surprise Inside’ cupcakes seem to be one of those style of cupcakes that just pass me by.
+‘Surprise Inside’ cupcakes seem to be one of those styles of cupcakes that just pass me by.
 Whilst I think the ingenuity of getting the design inside of the cake is pretty awesome, the engineering behind it seems a little too much hassle for me on an everyday basis.
 There are times I just want a cupcake to be a cupcake, and a cake to be a cake; a good sponge and luscious frosting.
 Although curiosity got the better of me on this occasion!

 Well, curiosity and having a layer of vanilla sponge going spare from another cake, looking a little lost and in need of a home.
-Usually it would go in the off-cuts box for Ian to smoother with jam and spare frosting; but this time I thought I’d spruce up my Red Velvet cupcakes.
+Usually, it would go in the off-cuts box for Ian to smoother with jam and spare frosting; but this time I thought I’d spruce up my Red Velvet cupcakes.

 So then, those beauties up there are my ‘Reds’; lashings of cream cheese frosting piled on top of a bright red cupcake, with a little vanilla heart nesting inside!

 I’ll take it back, in terms of the engineering behind them; these are actually pretty simple!
-Ok, if I was creating a ‘scene’ inside a cake there would be plenty of reverse engineering going on, but a little cute heart… you can do without loosing any sleep over it (and believe me I’ve lost sleep over cakes and cake designs before).
+Ok, if I was creating a ‘scene’ inside a cake there would be plenty of reverse engineering going on, but a little cute heart… you can do without losing any sleep over it (and believe me I’ve lost sleep over cakes and cake designs before).

-The beauty of the heart in these cupcakes is that it’s just cut using a cookie cutter; therefore so long as the shape cut out fits inside the cupcake case, there’s nothing to stop you using a butterfly or a letter shaped cutter, or any other cookie you’ve got stashed away in your baking cupboard.
+The beauty of the heart in these cupcakes is that it’s just cut using a cookie cutter; therefore so long as the shape cutout fits inside the cupcake case, there’s nothing to stop you using a butterfly or a letter shaped cutter, or any other cookie you’ve got stashed away in your baking cupboard.

 I know my heart in the one below isn’t perfectly formed; I’m not quite sure what happened there.
 I think I might have cut the cupcake in the wrong place so it wasn’t all on show.
 And as the others were all swiped away by eager hands for waiting tummys, I didn’t get chance to give them the photo shoot treatment; but you get the idea…

 There’s just one thing before I give you the recipe; let’s talk food colouring!
-Red Velvet cupcakes are by their name ‘red’ and to get them red you’ve got to use a colouring of sorts.
+Red Velvet cupcakes are by their name ‘red’ and to get the red you’ve got to use a colouring of sorts.
 There are lots of colourings out there, and most recipes will tell you to use a liquid colouring, there’s nothing wrong with that.
 However, here in the UK the red liquid food colouring you will tend to find on the supermarket shelves is the Dr Oetker ‘natural’ one.
 We’re all for natural here, but not this time.
 This colouring is made from beetroot, and as you do actually use quite a bit of it in the recipe it can taint the taste; not to mention turn you Red Velvets into a more Orangey-browny-reddy Velvet.
 So to keep the Reds red and not beetroot in taste, I use my trusty food gel colours; especially the Sugarflair Christmas Red which gives me just the right shade of red.

-Well then, Baked Inside Heart Red Velvet cupcakes are go!
+Well then, Baked Inside Red Velvet Heart cupcakes are go!

-Baked Inside Heart Red Velvet Cupcakes
+Baked Inside Red Velvet Heart Cupcakes

 Yield 12 cupcakes